josler/checkdir/README.md

 Gets the checksum of a directory by firstly computing the checksum of all files within it (recursively), and then using that list to create an overall checksum.
-It does not take into account ownership permissions etc.
+It does not take into account file ownership, permissions, or timestamps - just the content.

 Algorithm is: